 In order to fix our broken metabolism, we need to allow free access to the energy contained within our fat stores.
 We need to allow fat burning (lipolysis) to proceed normally.
 We need to lower insulin.
 The answer is low carbohydrate diets, or even better – a low-carb diet with intermittent fasting.

 Fasting maximally lowers insulin and ignite the flames of fat burning.
 Caloric reduction wrecked our metabolism by causing it to shut down.
 How to fix it?
 Do the exact opposite of what you expect.
 Push your caloric intake towards zero!

 This is the George Costanza method.
 If everything you do makes things worse, do the exact opposite.

 It does not matter if you think it doesn’t make sense.
 Do it anyway and see what happens.

-The standard nutritional advice given – to Eat Less and Move More is so bad, that doing anything, even the exact opposite beats it.
+The standard nutritional advice given – to Eat Less and Move More is so flawed that doing anything, even the exact opposite will likely beat it.